tomaskraus/includio/examples/complex-example/README.md

 A simple file insertion preprocessor for text-based files.
 Inserts files (or their parts) to the resulting file.
 It is great for keeping your documentation up-to-date.

+## General Usage

+1. Make a template from your documentation - by adding `@@ ` lines with (at least) a file name you want to include to it.
+2. Run `Includo` command line app over it.
+3. Check the result.

+## Example 1

+You want to have the help page of your command line app to be included in the markdown documentation, but you are tired of manually copy-paste updated help output whenever the app controls changes:

 ## Goals

 - **Simple** & easy to use